 I directed my first show for Custom Made in 2011, David Henry Hwang’s M. Butterfly, in a visually vibrant rendering that began a continuously rewarding relationship with an ever-growing theater company dedicated to challenging and seminal work.
 Artistic Director Brian Katz let me follow up my first year with my dream production of Shakespeare’s The Merchant of Venice, really the culmination of the aesthetic concepts I’d been toying with in Edward II and Hamlet, a modernization at once entirely my own but reverent of the original text, and one of my best received shows in the Bay Area.

-Since then I’ve directed Custom Made productions of Craig Lucas’ Prelude To A Kiss, Arthur Miller’s The Crucible, John Guare’s Six Degrees of Separation (my favorite play!), and the Doug Wright, Scott Frankel, Michael Korie musical of Grey Gardens.
-The last marks my first time directing a full-fledged musical, and would not have been possible without the collaboration of music director David Brown (who also played Gould in the show), and choreographer Kim Saunders.
+Since then I’ve directed Custom Made productions of Craig Lucas’ Prelude To A Kiss, Arthur Miller’s The Crucible, John Guare’s Six Degrees of Separation (my favorite play!), Wendy MacLeod’s The House of Yes, James Goldman’s The Lion In Winter, and the Doug Wright, Scott Frankel, Michael Korie musical of Grey Gardens.
+The last marks my first time directing a full-fledged musical (for which I was nominated for the 2015 Theatre Bay Area Award for Outstanding Director of a Musical), and would not have been possible without the collaboration of music director David Brown (who also played Gould in the show), and choreographer Kim Saunders (both also received nominations for their work).
 The moral of this story: there really is a difference between a play with songs and an actual, honest-to-God musical and you can’t pull it off unless you’re working with the best.
 Also that a really good design team (William Campbell, Brooke Jennings, Liz Ryder, and Stewart Lyle worked on both Crucible and Grey Gardens) makes epic theater even more epic.

 In addition to my creative pursuits, I was on the Individual Services Committee of Theatre Bay Area for several years, and from January through December of 2015 took over as the chair of the committee.
 In 2015 I also signed on to be the Director of New Work Development for Custom Made Theatre Company, and hired two new artistic directors (Tonya Narvaez and Meghan Trowbridge) for Theater Pub, which resumed monthly performances again, for two years, after a 16 month break during which we left the Cafe Royale, where we’d originally been based, to become part of the family over at the PianoFight space, a bar/restaurant/theater venue in the heart of the downtown San Francisco theater scene.
 With playwright/performer Megan Cohen I founded Saturday Write Fever, a monthly writer/actor meet-up at the EXIT Theatre, in 2013.
 Theater Pub continued to expand, including a daily blog maintained by a team of Bay Area writers and theater buffs, before effectively ceasing operations at the end of 2016.
 I, however, continue to do a fairly tongue-in-cheek annual “Best of” list, rather brazenly called “The Stuey’s.”

-Somewhere along the way I wrote and published a short novel, Dry Country, wrote (and cameoed in) a mocu-mercial for Hostelling International called Wish U Were Here, and tumbled into a long-term relationship/collaboration with artist Cody Rishell, known for the daily comic strip Clyde the Cyclops, and some of the best theater posters ever.
-Cody also proved to be part of the inspiration for my play Adventures In Tech (With Pillow Talk On The Side), produced by PianoFight in 2016 and directed by my long-time collaborator, Allison Page.
+Somewhere along the way I wrote and published a short novel, Dry Country, wrote (and cameoed in) a mocu-mercial for Hostelling International called Wish U Were Here, wrote the libretto to Stephen Eddins’ short opera A Devil’s Deal, and tumbled into a long-term relationship/collaboration with artist Cody Rishell, known for the daily comic strip Clyde the Cyclops, and some of the best theater posters ever.
+Cody also proved to be part of the inspiration for my play Adventures In Tech (With Pillow Talk On The Side), produced by PianoFight in 2016 (they would go on to produce my play Twins in 2017) and directed by my long-time collaborator, Allison Page.
+Through Allison I would make my directing debut with legendary Bay Area sketch comedy group Killing My Lobster, helming their December 2017 holiday show, Bag of Dickens.
 My resume lists it all in a much more organized fashion, but without all the pretty pictures.

 The moral of the story is that one should always find a way to share pretty pictures.